-A sour cherry tree or bush (Prunus Cerasus) add color, variety and edible fruits to your garden – even in a small space.
+A sour cherry tree or bush (Prunus Cerasus) is a fantastic way to add color, variety, and edible fruits to your garden – even in a small space!

-A great addition to any garden, sour cherry bushes are rich in nutrients, antioxidants and vitamin C. And now more than ever before the trend is towards home-grown, edible plants.
+A great addition to any kitchen garden, sour cherries are rich in nutrients, antioxidants, and vitamin C. And now more than ever, the trend is towards home-grown, edible plants.

 - How sour is a sour cherry tree?